Niali

-Niali is a Tehsil headquarter in Cuttack district of Odisha.
+Niali is a town and Notified Area Council in Cuttack district in the Indian state of Odisha.

+On 24 February 2024, the Government of Odisha upgraded Niali village to be a NAC.

 It is famous for the shrine of Sobhaneswar, a Shiva Temple.
 Niali is situated at a distance of 42 km from Cuttack, the district headquarters.

 Tourism

 Sobhaneswar Mahadev temple is a 12th-century heritage site at Niali.
 The temple was built during the Ganga rule possibly during the last part of the reign of Anangbhima dev (1190–98).
 Details of this temple are chronicled in the archaeological section of Indira Gandhi centre for the Arts.
 There is an archaeological sculpture shed here by the state archaeological department.
 There is a huge sculpture of a bull in front of the temple said to be the largest in India.

 Madhaba Temple is located at a distance of 8 km from Niali.
 The temple is dedicated to Lord Vishnu.
 The significance of the temple is that Garuda (the carrier of Lord Vishnu) is worshipped here.
 Madhabananda Jew is said to be the maternal uncle of Lord Jagannath.